CROSS LAMINATED TIMBER

 What is CLT?

-Cross laminated timber (CLT) is produced from softwood timber, that is made up of sections that are laid across each other at right angles before the finished material is then industrially laminated.
-The number of layers incorporated depends on thickness and structural requirements and as such can made according to the exact structural loads needed in each piece of CLT.
+Cross laminated timber (CLT) is produced from softwood timber, which is made up of sections that are laid across each other at right angles before the finished material is then industrially laminated.
+The number of layers incorporated depends on thickness and structural requirements and as such, can be made according to the exact structural loads needed in each piece of CLT.
 The layers are sawn, planed and then glued together under pressure using a polyurethane adhesive.
 Panels are fabricated to precise dimensions in architectural plans, including window, door, plumbing and ventilation openings with any channels for electrical wiring or services being cut into the panels in the workshop.

 At the construction site, the panels are hoisted into position and bolted together with metal brackets to build up the structure floor by floor.
 Construction is therefore quicker and cleaner than traditional builds with virtually no waste or lost waiting times.